arangodb/docs/3.10/graphs-pregel.md

 common applications.

 The algorithm should work best on undirected graphs.
-On directed graphs, the resulting partition into communities might change if the number of performed steps changes.
+On directed graphs, the resulting partition into communities might change, if the number of performed steps changes.
 How strong the dependence is may be influenced by the density of the graph.